mllukasik/arduino-c-examples/serial_r_w_atmega328p/README.md

 > :warning: code and Makefile was written for arduino uno R3 SMD

-> :warning: Makefile includes hard coded port name
+> :warning: Makefiles includes default port name.
+Use PORT={name} to overwrite it.
+Also it requires that you have avr-gcc, avrdude, avr-objcopy on your path

 ## links:
 - https://avrdudes.github.io/avr-libc